nanobox-io/nanobox-docs/source/workflow/modifying-your-app.html.md

 description: As you're developing your app, changes to your code, runtime, and infrastructure are expected.
 Nanobox makes applying these changes simple.
 ---

-As you're developing your app, changes to your code, runtime, and infrastructure are expected.
+As you're developing locally, changes to your code, runtime, and infrastructure are expected.
 This doc walks through things you should now, and in some cases, how to apply those changes to your app.

 ## Changes to Your boxfile.yml
 Your boxfile.yml defines your app's runtime, configuration, and architecture and changes to it are applied through building a new runtime and deploying the runtime into your dev or sim environment.